 The Protocol Authors

 Two physicians, Dr. Barton Schmitt and Dr. David Thompson, developed the Schmitt-Thompson protocols.
 Dr. Schmitt is a primary care pediatrician who wrote the first book on pediatric telephone triage.
-He has been the Medical Director of the Pediatric Call Center at Children’s Hospital Colorado since 1988.
-Dr. Schmitt has written over 100 articles and books for nurses, physicians, and parents.
+He has served as the Medical Director of the Pediatric Call Center at Children’s Hospital Colorado since 1988 and has written over 100 articles and books for nurses, physicians, and parents.

 Dr. Thompson is board-certified in Emergency Medicine and Internal Medicine.
-He is on the faculty attending the Northwestern Memorial Hospital Emergency Department and has served as Chief Medical Information Officer for ECI Healthcare Partners, providing leadership and guidance in the areas of medical coding, compliance, education, and technology.
-Dr. Thompson’s work reflects his strong interests in the areas of quality improvement, patient satisfaction, and telephone triage.
+He is on the faculty attending at Northwestern Memorial Hospital Emergency Department and has served as Chief Medical Information Officer for ECI Healthcare Partners, providing leadership and guidance in medical coding, compliance, education, and technology.
+Dr. Thompson’s work reflects his strong interests in quality improvement, patient satisfaction, and telephone triage.

 Importance of Triage Protocols

-Providing qualified guidance to triage nurses as they respond to callers’ questions helps nurses offer symptom-based assessment and deliver consistent, current health information that is so critical for quality healthcare.
+Providing qualified guidance to triage nurses as they respond to callers’ questions helps nurses offer symptom-based assessments and deliver consistent, current health information, which is critical for quality healthcare.
 Phone triage using Schmitt-Thompson protocols decreases any risk involved by standardizing the information provided.

 Quadruple Aim